 04 of 13

 History has it that this recipe was brought to the city of Jerusalem by Eastern European Hasidic Jewish immigrants in the 18th century, hence the name Yerushalmi kugel.
 Making the caramel can be tricky, but the payoff is a uniquely delicious kugel still popular in Israel today.

 05 of 13

 It's not often you come across a kugel recipe that doesn't involve eggs or dairy, but our sweet potato kugel also is free of nuts and ideal for people with food allergies or sensitivities.
 Bound only by a bit of whole wheat flour and lemon juice, this kugel has a nice chew to it thanks to apples and carrots added to the sweet potato and Yukon Gold potato mix.

-Elevated by a hint of bright lemon zest and cinnamon, this is a nice alternative to heavier potato kugels.
-Use oat flour instead to make it gluten free.
+A hint of bright lemon zest and a pinch of cinnamon add an extra layer of freshness, making this dish a great alternative to heavier potato kugels.
+Use oat flour instead to make it gluten-free.
 It is ready in 1 hour and 15 minutes.

 06 of 13

 Sweetened with honey and brightened with lemon zest, this dairy-free kugel is reminiscent of carrot cake but still can hold its own as a side dish for a savory feast.

 Whipped egg whites lighten the texture and make it less pudding-like.
 Be careful when folding the whites so you can keep as much air in the mix for a fluffy texture.
 This dairy-free delight is ready in less than 50 minutes.

 With a smooth, light texture that straddles the line between flan and a soufflé, this dairy-free, maple-sweetened kugel is silky, delicious, and a great addition to any celebratory meal.